Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: The generating function of arrowed monotone triangles

-The following lemma is another important ingredient.
-It first appeared in \cite{TSPPmany} (with a different proof), while in \cite{TSPP} a combinatorial proof is provided.
-The proof given here is probably the shortest.
+The following lemma allows us to manipulate the previous expression even further.
+It first appeared in \cite[Lemma~3.1]{TSPPmany} with a computational proof based on algebraic manipulations, while in \cite[Lemma 4.1]{TSPP} also a combinatorial proof is provided.
+In this paper, we give a new proof which is shorter than the other two.

 \begin{lemma} Let $n \ge 1$, and $\mathbf{Y}=(Y_1,\ldots,Y_n), \mathbf{Z}=(Z_1,\ldots,Z_n)$ be two sets of indeterminants.
 Then

 with

 \end{lemma}